Is Bacterial Infection Dangerous?

 Bacteria can enter your body through an opening in your skin, like a cut or a surgical wound.

-Even though your airway, bacteria can enter inside your body, causing infections such as bacterial pneumonia.
+Even through your airway, bacteria can enter your body, causing infections such as pneumonia.

 When do you need to visit a doctor?

-Some signs tell you have a bacterial infection, and it requires immediate medical attention.
+Some signs tell you have a bacterial infection requiring immediate medical attention.

 Treatment/Diagnosis